peacefulWarrior9/SDCND-Term1-TrafficSignClassifier/writeup_report.md

 Batch size -> 128

-Epochs -> 10
+Epochs -> 20

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:

-***Training set accuracy of 99.5 %***
+***Training set accuracy of 99.1%***

-***Validation set accuracy of 98.3%***
+***Validation set accuracy of ~95-96%***

-***Test set accuracy of 98.4%***
+***Test set accuracy of 94.1%***

-As mentioned earlier, I implemented my ConvNet as described in the [paper](http://yann.lecun.com/exdb/lenet/),for our problem statement.
+As mentioned earlier, I implemented my ConvNet as described in the [paper](http://yann.lecun.com/exdb/lenet/), but modified it slightly for our problem statement.

-ConvNet's and specifically LeNet was chosen as they have proven to be the state of art for image classification tasks (among many others).
+ConvNet's were chosen as they have proven to be the state of art for image classification tasks (among many others).
 This was verified with the high training and testing accuracy of the model.

 Some of the important reasons behind choosing ConvNet's are the following:
 1. Require very less number of trainable parameters as compared to Fully connected networks.